 He has been a visiting scholar at Harvard University and

 research on Artificial Intelligence and Cognitive Science, has

 "History of Knowledge"

-(most recently at U.C.
+(for many years at U.C.
 Berkeley), and has

 published a number of books as

 well as hundreds of articles for magazines both in Italy and the U.S.

 "Thinking About Thought" (2015 edition), in four volumes, is his most recent book on Cognitive Science.